-Epilog's systems are designed to run on most Windows-based graphic software programs, such as CorelDRAW, Adobe and AutoCAD.
-The system comes with a print driver that will "print" your images from any of these programs.
+Epilog's systems are designed to run on most Windows-based graphic software programs, such as CorelDRAW, Adobe Illustrator and AutoCAD.
+The system comes with the Epilog Dashboard $^{\text{TM}}$ where you can place your graphic, assign your material settings, and "print" your design to the laser.